hoosierEE/psych-button/README.md

 ============
 USB response boxes with real-time accuracy.

-This repository contains code, schematics, and plans for a USB device which allows for taking precise timing measurements.
-It is intended for use in psychological experiments with human subjects.
-A typical use case is to play a slideshow for the subject and ask them to record their responses to the visual stimuli using the buttons.
-Researchers commonly want to temporally synchronize the slideshow with the buttons.
+In many psychological experiments, researchers want to record subject responses to audio/video stimuli.
+In many cases precise and accurate timing is required, and the operating system's time functions are inadequate.
+This repo showcases how to make a USB device capable of accurate timing.

 This device has a single USB cable but enumerates as *two* separate USB devices: a USB Keyboard and a USB Serial interface.
-The keyboard may be used for interacting directly with a program (e.g. a slideshow) and the serial interface may be used to obtain precise timing for each button press.
+The keyboard is, for all intents and purposes, identical to a standard USB keyboard with the exception that instead of 108 or more keys, it only has 4.
+The Serial interface is where things start to get interesting.
+This interface provides button press data but *also* precise timing data.

-You can use *one or both* of these USB channels, but be aware that timing information is *only* available via serial.
+Capturing this device's timing output lets you calculate both the round-trip delay and the offset for the device+PC combo.

 Usage (Keyboard)
 ----------------
 To use a response box as a USB keyboard, plug and play.
-By default, the 4 buttons correspond to 'a', 'b','c', and 'd' keycodes.
+By default, the 4 buttons correspond to 'w', 'a','s', and 'd' keycodes.
 Open a text editor and use the response box to "type" letters.

 Usage (Serial)
 --------------